Derk-Jan Dijk: Honours and awards

-Dijk is a Fellow of the Society of Biology and the Academy of Medical Sciences Academy of Medical SciencesEurekealert.
+Dijk is a Fellow of the Society of Biology and the Academy of Medical Sciences.
 Dijk's pioneering sleep-wake research was recognised with a Royal Society Wolfson Research Merit Award in April 2013.

 Dijk's contribution to sleep research was recognized by the Distinguished Scientist Award from the Sleep Research Society in 2015.
 This award is the highest award presented by the Sleep Research Society and honors a single individual for research contributions made over an entire career.